ergoplatform/ergodocs/docs/dev/data-model/box/registers.md

 A `boxId` is calculated based on the contents of all the registers, uniquely defining a box.
 This can be compared to Bitcoin's (txId, vOut) pairs.

+/// admonition | Note
-> Note: Ergo `txId` is dependent solely on the message and not on signatures (similar to Bitcoin SegWit transactions).
+Ergo `txId` is dependent solely on the message and not on signatures (similar to Bitcoin SegWit transactions).
 Hence, a txId is accessible even before signing.
 Like Bitcoin, Ergo supports chained transactions, meaning boxes with 0 confirmations can be spent.
+///

 ## Typed Registers